nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

   Utilisateurs de Linux/Unix

-   Tux Paint devrait avoir mis une icône de lanceur dans vos menus KDE et / ou GNOME, sous «Graphiques».
+   Tux Paint should have placed a launcher icon in your KDE and/or GNOME menus, under 'Graphics.'

    Autrement, vous pouvez exécuter la commande suivante à une invite du shell (par exemple, "$") :